taggaddaaaa/XtremFly/README.md

 This is the repository of a rental parasailing business in Arcachon.

-This project will be visible soon on www.xtremfly.fr
+This project will is visible on www.xtremfly.fr